Film name: 30 Days of Night

 Thank you for reading my review of 30 of Night.

-Click on this link https://amzn.to/3A5SpIE to buy this book from Amazon via affiliate marketing, for which I receive a small commission.
+Click on this link https://amzn.to/3A5SpIE to buy this film from Amazon via affiliate marketing, for which I receive a small commission.
 Thank you for supporting John C Adams Reviews blog in this way.

 If you’ve enjoyed this review, you might like to subscribe to my blog.